Jirage/Wordpress_Deployment/Readme.md

     Install and activate new themes via FTP

 ## WordPress Deployment Summary (LAMP on AWS EC2)
-This project shows how to deploy WordPress on an Amazon EC2 instance running Amazon Linux, using a LAMP stack (Linux, Apache, MySQL, PHP).
-It also includes FTP access to upload themes via vsFTPD.
+This guide demonstrates how to deploy a WordPress website on an AWS EC2 instance running Amazon Linux, using the LAMP stack (Linux, Apache, MySQL, PHP).
+It covers all essential steps including WordPress installation, database configuration, and enabling FTP access via vsFTPD for seamless theme uploads.
+This deployment ensures a functional and customizable WordPress environment accessible through a web browser and manageable via the WordPress Admin Panel.